tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 > Note: The format name given to `mceToggleFormat` via `editor.execCommand(command, ui, args)` and to `editor.formatter.formatChanged(formatName, callback)` is the same.

 The callback given to `editor.formatter.formatChanged` is a function that takes a `state` boolean representing whether the currently selected content contains the applied format.
-This `state` boolean is used to set the button's active state to match if the selected content has the applied formatting by using the `api.setActive(state)` from the button's API [link].
+This `state` boolean is used to set the button's active state to match if the selected content has the applied formatting by using the `api.setActive(state)` from the button's API.
 The `customToggleStrikethrough` button is only active when the selected content contains the strikethrough formatting.

 ### Split Button